 Mid range:

-One of the highlights of The Grove Inn is its tranquil garden courtyard, where guests can relax and unwind amidst lush greenery and flowering plants.
-The courtyard is the perfect spot to enjoy a cup of coffee in the morning or a glass of wine in the evening.
+One of the highlights of The Grove Inn is its tranquil garden courtyard, where guests can relax amid lush greenery and flowering plants.
+It’s the perfect spot to enjoy a cup of coffee in the morning or a glass of wine in the evening.

 Budget Friendly: